jplck/serverless-iot/README.md

 The deployment script creates resources inside you Azure subscription an sets a lot (currently not all) of the neccessary settings for you.
 To give you a better understanding on what steps are required, the followig descriptions leads you through the manual setup process.
 Next to the steps you can execute from the Azure portal I have added the commands you can run from the az CLI.

-1. Setup an Azure Resource Group either in the portal or from the CLI.
+## Setup an Azure Resource Group either in the portal or from the CLI.

 ```
 az storage account create -n $STORAGE_ACC_NAME -g $RG_NAME -l $RG_LOC --sku Standard_LRS --kind "StorageV2"
 ```

-2. Create a storage account to host your static page contents from the GenericDashboard.
+## Create a storage account to host your static page contents from the GenericDashboard.
+Create a new storage account from the azure portal.
 The naming is up to you.
 To enable the "static page" mode on the storage account, go click the "Static Website" menu item in your storage account settings and enable the static website.
 If you like to do all the above mentioned steps on the Azure CLI checkout the following code snipped.
 In both cases note down the primary endpoint of your static website.
 In the portal you can find in directly in your static website settings.
 If you are using the CLI you an use the command below to query for the endpoint after setting the storage account to host a static site.

 ```
 STORAGE_ACC_NAME="dashboard"